 - Raising community awareness of ATOD topics through articles in newspapers, letters to the editor, public service announcements on radio, and interviews and appearances on news programs.

 - Educating key leaders and policymakers in the community on issues faced by youth.

 - Advocating for social host ordinances to combat underage alcohol use.

-- Working to change the culture and social norms of substance use and abuse in the commonwealth.
+- Working to change the culture and social norms of substance use and abuse in their schools and communities.

-Each year prevention specialists from across Kentucky recognize the efforts and creativity of Kentucky's young people by honoring an outstanding groupof the year.
+Each year prevention specialists recognize the efforts and creativity of Kentucky's young people by honoring an outstanding group of the year at a statewide conference.
 Recognition occurs locally, regionally, and at state prevention programs.